ravisheth/mapsseq/README.md

 	- 4uL 4HT
 	- 4uL TEMED
 	- 4uL APS
 - Place the particle in an 1.5mL  eppendorf tube, on ice.
-Place enough solution to fully embed the particle and allow to sit on ice for approximately 4 hours to allow for full perfusion; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
-You may check for this by seeing if the sample “sinks” in the solution indicating it has equilibrated and any residual air has left.
+Place enough solution to fully embed the particle and allow to sit on ice for 5 minutes.
+Remove excess solution and replace; this increases concentration of acrymalide embedding solution to replace any PBS from the sample.
+Allow to embed for approximately 2 to 4 hours to allow for full perfusion; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
-- Open the tube, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C for 4-6 hours or overnight; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
+- Open the tube, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C for 2 to 4 hours or overnight; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
 - Extract the embeded sample from the tube, and trim excess acrlyamide with a sterile razor.
 - Wash 3x in PBS and store in an amber tube at 4C indefinitely.
 As a QC the first time this is performed, it may be helpful to do a sham sample and cut open to visually ensure that the sample has been fully embedded and polymerized.